 Please plan to arrive between 5:30 and 6pm so we can get everyone parked in time for the 6:30pm concert.

-A masked attendant will greet you as you approach the concert area.
+An attendant will greet you as you approach the concert area.
 Please provide your name so we can check your ticket status.
 Your car will be assigned a number, which will be adhered to your back windshield by the attendant.
 This is to assist in food delivery for those who pre-ordered from our on-site restaurant, and is also a helpful safety measure.

 Parking attendants will guide you to a parking space.
 Cars will be parked based on the size of the vehicle, facing the stage.
 Lower cars in front, bigger vehicles in the back.
 You will not be allowed to move your vehicle once you’ve parked.
 Vehicles that don’t fit in a parking space (such as campers or oversized trucks) will not be allowed entry.
 Your view of the stage will be dependent on your location and the number of large vehicles in the lot, so we encourage you to bring your smallest vehicle!

 With vaccinations rolling out, we realize that your social circle may be expanding.
 If you wish to attend with a larger group, you will need to coordinate your arrival so your cars (5 person max per car) can be parked together.
 Please plan for all cars in your party to meet up in the front parking lot so you can drive into the concert area at the rear of the property together.

 Every vehicle will be assigned a "Home Space," an adjacent parking spot where you can set up lawn chairs.
 This space will be on the DRIVER’S SIDE of your vehicle, as all vehicles will be parked facing the stage.